ttoss/dynamodb-cursor-based-pagination/README.md

 1. A table or a secondary index with a [composite primary key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey).
 1. Items must be saved in such way that the range key ordination must represent the ordination of the pagination.

+Why do we need the second requirement?
+First we need to understand what cursor is.
+Cursor is like an edge identifier, with cursor we must be able to retrieve and locate that edge on your backend.
+In a DBB table with composite primary key, the sort key is a good choice to be our cursor.

-Let's study [some examples](examples/README.md) to understand better these requirements and the design.
+Let's check [some examples](examples/README.md) to understand better these requirements and the design.

 ## Installation